ai-on-gke/website/site/content/docs/agentic/adk-llama-vllm/index.md

 Run these commands to create the HuggingFace secret:

   >[!NOTE]
-  > In order to access the `meta-llama/Llama-3.1-8B-Instruct` model, make sure you have approved access request to its gated repository.
+  > In order to access the `meta-llama/Llama-3.1-8B-Instruct` model, confirm that the gating request is approved here: https://huggingface.co/settings/gated-repos.

   ```bash
   export HF_TOKEN=<YOUR_HF_TOKEN>